 Business Continuity and Disaster Recovery Plans should be unique to every business since they must deal with the specificities of different companies and industries, but it's nevertheless possible to follow a general template when considering creating them.
 Interested to learn what a Business Continuity Plan template might look like?
 Sungard AS are going to outline all the steps and information to include in your plans to help protect your business.

 Continuity Plan Template - General Principles

-Business Continuity Plans are the documented procedures designed to guide an organization to respond, recover, resume, and restore to a pre-defined level of operation following disruption.
+Business Continuity Plans are the documented procedures designed to guide an organisation to respond, recover, resume, and restore to a pre-defined level of operation following disruption.
 They are an integral part of any Business Continuity Management capability and can be created to address the strategic, operational and tactical requirements of the business.
-The number and type of plans an organization needs depends on a number of factors including: the size and scope of the organization; its organizational culture; the nature of the risks that the organization faces; the regulatory and legislative environment etc.
+The number and type of plans an organisation needs depends on a number of factors including: the size and scope of the organisation; its organisational culture; the nature of the risks that the organisation faces; the regulatory and legislative environment etc.